aig-upf/tarski/README.md

 grounding of first-order representations.

-Read the full documentation of the project in <https://tarski.readthedocs.io>.
+Read the (work-in-progress) documentation of the project in <https://tarski.readthedocs.io>.

 ## Installation